The City of Loveland Mosquito Management Program

 Larval Control Operations

-To date, there are 1,364 active larval mosquito habitats and 383 mandatory sites (weekly or twice/week inspections based on seasonal potential) included in the active inspection and larviciding program for the City of Loveland.
-There were 8 new larval sites identified and added to the routine inspection program in 2009.
+To date, CMC has mapped over 1,359 larval mosquito habitats within the service area for the City of Loveland.
+There are presently 581 active sites, 388 mandatory sites (weekly or twice/week inspections based on seasonal potential) and 140 urban/ backyard sites included in the inspection and larviciding program for the City of Loveland.
+There were 32 new larval sites identified and added to the routine inspection program in 2013.
 Field technicians methodically inspect larval habitats twice a week, weekly, bi-weekly or post rainfall, as deemed necessary based off of historical data.
 A technician may spend the day inspecting a variety of habitats ranging from urban mosquito breeding locations (storm drains, catch basins, wading pools, paddle boats & tire piles), as well as cattail marshes, stagnant ditches, reservoir edges and irrigated pastures.
 Inspections are performed to determine whether larval mosquitoes are present or not at a site.
 Once the presence of mosquito larvae is confirmed, larvicides are applied.
 This enables targeted control, while reducing the miles of city streets that need to be fogged for adult mosquitoes.

 When properly carried out, by trained applicators, IPM programs return beneficial results in reduced pesticide use, reduced frequency of pesticide resistance, and reduced exposure to pesticides by the environment.
 The Mosquito Management Program offered by CMC follows successful IPM principles for cost effective, scientific methods of survey/inspection, evaluation, diagnosis, application and record keeping of materials used.